Llama-Studios/llama-studios.github.io/festive-lights.md

 > By downloading this addon, you agree not to repost it and to follow the [license](/licensing.html)

-> **Make sure you enable Holiday Creator Features and Experimental Molang Features before playing!**
+> **Make sure you enable Holiday Creator Features and Molang Features before playing!**

 [Watch my video explaining all of the features](https://youtu.be/HfwSsJXNA7o){: .btn }